Spinal and lower limb orthoses

 Children (under 16 years) 12 months

 The reapplication timeframes will be from the date of last approval, and will apply to all applications received from 1 October.
-Applications received before that date will be subject to the existing timeframes.

 - Hip knee ankle foot orthoses (HKAFO)